manoss96/fluke/README.md

 1. Poll an Amazon SQS queue every minute for new messages.
 Each of these messages contains the path of a newly uploaded file to an Amazon S3 bucket.
-2. Read the messages in order to locate said files and transfer them to a remote server.
+2. Use said messages in order to locate the corresponding files and transfer them to a remote server.

 First things first, we need to be able to authenticate with both AWS and the remote server.
 In order to achieve this, we will be importing